Coronavirus: Is my airline waiving change fees?

 Editor’s note: This post is being continuously updated as new information becomes available.

-Since the start of the coronavirus outbreak in March, airlines around the world have had to make many changes to survive, including changes to their schedules, retiring aircraft early and sadly, letting go of staff.
+Since the start of the coronavirus shut down in March, airlines around the world have had to make many changes to survive, including changes to their schedules, retiring aircraft early and, sadly, letting go of staff.